-When the 27.5-inch wheel took the mountain bike market by storm about five years ago, many hailed it as a magic bullet that would all but replace the other sizes because it combined the best characteristics of 26-inch and 29-inch wheels.
+When the 27.5-inch wheel took the MTB market by storm about five years ago, many hailed it as a magic bullet.
+The bullet that would all but replace the other sizes because it combined the best characteristics of 26-inch and 29-inch wheels.

-But fast-forward to today, when our progressive frame geometries have allowed us to retain the advantages of bigger wheels — namely speed, better traction and rollover — while providing desirable ride characteristics associated with smaller wheels.
-Thanks to slacker head angles, short stems and steep seat tube angles, today’s 29er are more flickable and nimble, appealing to more than just spandex-clad racers.
+However, fast-forward to today, our progressive frame geometries have allowed us to retain the advantages of bigger wheels.
+They are speed, better traction and rollover.
+At the same time, the progressive frame geometries provide desirable ride characteristics associated with smaller wheels.
+Thanks to slacker head angles, short stems and steep seat tube angles, today’s 29ers are more flickable and nimble.
+They appeal to more than just spandex-clad racers.
 Mountain bikers of all stripes, from enduro racers and casual trail riders to gravity riders, are opting for bigger wheels.

 This resurgence in 29er riders, led us to develop a quality affordable range in typical Reid style.
 Introducing the all new Reid 29er range…